 How do we keep in touch with you?

 Youth Name:

 Address:

 Email:

 Social Networks:

 Home:

 Phone Numbers: Cell:

 Work:

-Significant others (pa arents, relatives, frie nds, natural supports who always know how to r each you)
+Significant others (parents, relatives, friends, natural supports who always know how to reach you)

-1. Name: •• 2.
+1. Name: 2.
 Name:

 Relationship: Relationship:

 Address: Address:

 Email: Email:

 Phone Numbers: Phone Numbers:

 Home: Home:

 Cell: Cell:

 Work: Work:

+· · ·

 3. Name: 4.
 Name:

 Relationship: Relationship:

 Address: Address:

 Email: Email:

 Phone Numbers: Phone Numbers:

 Home: Home:

 Cell: Cell:

 Work: Work:

-me for activities relat permission to call.
-The ed to the Youth Deveney will leave message YDP.
-This informational Youth in Transition lopment Program.
-I u les for me if needed. - on may be used to con ne people I have listed here Inderstand that they will as They will not release any pe tact me as part of a study fo k for me and that I ersonal information gave them about me other than
+Signatures: By signing this, I give YDP permission to contact the people I have listed here for the purpose of getting in touch with me for activities related to the Youth Development Program.
+I understand that they will ask for me and that I gave them permission to call.
+They will leave messages for me if needed.
+They will not release any personal information about me other than I agreed to work with YDP.
+This information may be used to contact me as part of a study for foster care outcomes over time, also known as the National Youth in Transition Database (NYTD).

+Signature of YDP Participant: Date:

+- V

-Signature of Guardia n (as needed): Date:
+Signature of Guardian (as needed): Date:

 27

+I